cschladetsch/Doplhin/WriteParabola/prompt.md

 * Prioritorise code readability, maintainability, and efficiency in the implementation.
 * Provide clear and informative error messages in case of any issues encountered during execution.
 * The graph is centered within the 80x80 representation to show the areas of greatest gradient changes.
+* Trap errors in input (such as imaginary results), and report them.